 A gift of continuing education through the IAFE Education Foundation scholarship provides a tangible commitment to the future of the fair and expositions industry.
 The IAFE Education Foundation, through the generosity of donors, disperses over $17,000 scholarship dollars annually.
 Each recipient must be a member of the IAFE and meet the scholarship requirements.
 Scholarships added when available.
+If you would like to help the future of the fair industry, click here to learn about establishing a scholarship.

 Rhonda Livingstone “Dream Big” Memorial Scholarship